fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2c.md

     console.log(notes)
   })
 ```

-this way a quick glance at the left side of the screen gives a decent picture of what's going on.

 The data returned by the server is plain text, basically just one long string.
 The axios library is still able to parse the data into a Javascript array, since the server has specified that the data format is <i>application/json; charset=utf-8</i> (see previous image) using the <i>content-type</i> header.